On the volume of some Fano K-moduli spaces: The CM Volume of log Fano hyperplane arrangements moduli space

 \subsection{The dimension one case}

 The volume formula for $M_d$, in the one dimensional case, is calculated in many works \cite{Man08}, \cite{Ta01}, \cite{Khoi05}, the case of $d=1$ was calculated in \cite{Mar00}.
 We will now provide a simple proof of the $M_d'$s volume which is coherent with the cited works.
+In the dimension one case $M_d$ can be described as the following GIT quotient: